 Crowds watching the St Patrick's Day Parade on West Broadway

 Boston's St. Patrick's Day Parade is much more than just a commemoration of an occasion to toast the Emerald Isle with green beer.
-It recognizes the contributions of Irish Americans to past and present day Boston, and celebrates the city's Irish heritage.
+It recognizes the many contributions of Irish Americans to past and present day Boston, and celebrates our city's Irish heritage.

 But most important, the parade is fun, and it draws enormous crowds - it's the 2nd largest parade in the U.S.